Victoria and Albert Museum: Since 1950

-In March 2018, it was announced that the Duchess of Cambridge would become the first royal patron of the museum. on 15 September 2018, the first V&A museum outside London, V&A Dundee, opened.
-The museum, built as a cost of £80.11m, is located on the Dundee's waterfront, and is focused on Scottish design, furniture, textiles, fashion, architecture, engineering and digital design.
+In March 2018, it was announced that the Duchess of Cambridge would become the first royal patron of the museum.
+On 15 September 2018, the first V&A museum outside London, V&A Dundee, opened.
+The museum, built at a cost of £80.11m, is located on Dundee's waterfront, and is focused on Scottish design, furniture, textiles, fashion, architecture, engineering and digital design.
 Although it uses the V&A name, its operation and funding is independent of the V&A.